galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    >
 >    > > ### {% icon solution %} Hints
 >    > >
 >    > > 1.
-Use the {% tool [Line/Word/Character count](wc_gnu) %} to find the number of lines in the `olympics.tsv` file and subtract the number of rows in the Winter olympics file
+Use the {% tool [Line/Word/Character count](wc_gnu) %} to find the number of lines in the `olympics.tsv` file and subtract the number of rows in the Winter Olympics file
 >    > > 2.
 Be careful to consider whether these counts include the header line of the file or not
 >    > >
 >    > {: .solution}
 >    >
 >    > > ### {% icon solution %} Answers
 >    > >
 >    > > 1.
-The original file has 234,523 lines, and the Winter olympics had 44,681 lines.
+The original file has 234,523 lines, and the Winter Olympics had 44,681 lines.
 So we would expect 234,523 - 44,681 = 189,842 rows of data.
-Since we have subtracted the header line in this equation as well, we expect the Summer olypmics file to have 1 more line that this, so 189,843 total lines.
+Since we have subtracted the header line in this equation as well, we expect the Summer Olympics file to have 1 more line that this, so 189,843 total lines.
 >    > > 2.
 189,843.
 If you were off by one or two lines, it may have been that you counted the header lines double
 >    > > <br>
 >    > > It is always useful to take a moment to think about the expected outcome, this makes it easier to spot mistakes and will save you time in the long run.